onaio/onadata/docs/forms.rst

         "message": "Enketo error: <details> (reference: <sentry_event_id>)"
     }

-If the Enketo API is unreachable or returns a server error:
+If the Enketo API is unreachable or returns a server error, a generic message is returned to avoid leaking upstream details:

 ::

-    HTTP 502 Bad Gateway
+    HTTP 400 Bad Request

 ::